JasurbekNURBOYEV/DreamGraph/README.md

 <b>NOTE:</b> <i>the function returns a dictionary object with all necessary values.</i>

 <h2>The Docs</h2>
 <h3>The full documentation of this module will be published soon.
-Once it is ready, we'll post link here.</h3>
+Once it is ready, the link will be posted here.</h3>

 <h2>Comments and bug reports</h2>
 <h3>Community: <a href="https://t.me/python_uz">Telegram Group</a></h3>